 The average U.S. nuclear plant employs 400 to 700 people long-term at salaries typically 36 percent higher than average salaries in the local area.
-Currently, there are competitive opportunities for technicians, engineers and skilled tradeworkers ready to be filled.
+Currently, there are competitive opportunities for technicians, engineers and skilled trades workers ready to be filled.

-The 104 nuclear units generate substantial domestic economic value in electricity sales and revenue-\$40 billion-\$50 billion each year.
+The 99 nuclear units in 30 states generate substantial domestic economic value in electricity sales and revenue-\$40 billion to \$50 billion each year.
 From this revenue, nuclear companies procure more than \$14 billion each year in materials, fuel and services from domestic suppliers.
-Nuclear procurement takes place in all 50 states (31 states have nuclear power plants).
-The average procurement per state each year is more than \$270 million.
+Nuclear procurement takes place in 49 out of 50 states, and the average procurement per state each year is more than \$270 million.
 Materials, fuel and services are procured from more than 22,500 different vendors across the country.

-The U.S. Department of Commerce estimates that the global nuclear energy market-including fuel and services will expand to as much as \$740 billion over the next 10 years.
-It estimates that every \$1 billion of exports will create 5,000 to 10,000 American jobs.
+The U.S. Department of Commerce estimates that the global nuclear energy market-including fuel and services-will expand to as much as \$740 billion over the next 10 years.
+It estimates that every \$1 billion of exports supports 5,000 to 10,000 American jobs.